SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning

 To assess SurgLaVi’s utility for representation learning, we present SurgCLIP, a lightweight CLIP-style contrastive framework with dual video and text encoders.
 We pretrain SurgCLIP on SurgLaVi and explore its effectiveness on four downstream tasks: phase, step, action, and tool recognition, spanning seven public laparoscopic and robotic surgical datasets.
 Evaluation under zero-shot as well as few- and full-shot linear probing demonstrates superior performance.
-Remarkably, even when pre-trained on SurgLaVi$-\mathbf{\beta}$, a smaller subset of the dataset, SurgCLIP surpasses previous state-of-the-art methods across multiple benchmarks.
-Pretraining on the full SurgLaVi corpus further boosts performance across tasks and modalities, yielding substantial zero-shot F1-score improvements (+10\% on Cholec80, +28\% on AutoLaparo, and +25\% on GraSP) and establishing a new state of the art across all seven datasets.
-These results highlight that pretraining on SurgLaVi’s hierarchically structured dataset enables a standard model to effectively encode procedural workflows without relying on sophisticated architectures or specialized hierarchical pretraining techniques.
+Remarkably, even when pre-trained on SurgLaVi$-\mathbf{\beta}$, a smaller subset of the dataset, SurgCLIP consistently exceeds previous state-of-the-art F1 performance on several phase recognition benchmarks, including Cholec80 (+0.3\%), AutoLaparo (+17.54\%), StrasBypass70 (+6.41\%), Heichole (+3.62\%) and GraSP (+18.12\%).
+When trained on the full SurgLaVi corpus, the model achieves even stronger results, showing substantial zero shot F1 gains across different benchmarks (+10\% on Cholec80, +28\% on AutoLaparo, +11.14\% on StrasBypass70, +1.1\% on BernBypass70, +10.51\% on Heichole, and +25\% on GraSP).
+Beyond phase recognition, SurgCLIP also advances performance on step, action, and tool recognition benchmarks.
+These results highlight that pre-training on SurgLaVi’s hierarchically structured dataset enables a standard model to effectively encode procedural workflows without relying on sophisticated architectures or specialized hierarchical pre-training techniques.
 Extensive ablation studies further validate the design choices and confirm the robustness of our approach.